 Providing the relevant techniques for surveying biomass in the field in order to sufficiently provide reliable data information for periodical estimating carbon stocks.

-Target groups using the manuals:
+Target groups for using the manuals:

 Agencies, organizations, and individuals that are related to forestry management, forest resources management are the target groups using this guidelines.
 They will facilitate processes of REDD implementation.
 They are including: